 The reading from the RBT was 0.04 – below the legal limit of 0.05.
-In spite of the fact that his breath test results showed he was not driving unlawfully, he was still arrested and taken to the local police station.
+Although his breath test results showed he was not driving unlawfully, he was still arrested and taken to the local police station.
 He was then subjected to a further breath test that returned a reading of 0.05, placing him in the low range for prescribed concentration of alcohol offences.

 Our client was unaware that at the time of driving his reading was lawful, and while his licence was not suspended on the spot, he risked a period of disqualification if he received a conviction.
 As a teacher who was required to travel to different schools on a regular basis, he needed to keep his licence to enable him to continue to earn a living.
 He had no penalty infringements or traffic offences on his driving record.

 After initially representing himself at court (a move that almost resulted in a wrongful criminal conviction, disqualification and a fine), the driver sought expert legal advice from Nyman Gibson Miralis.

 We advised him of potential defences available, including the illegality of the arrest, the fact that the officer was not acting lawfully in the execution of his duties, and that the reading at the time he was driving was below 0.05.

 The circumstances were sufficient to negate the evidentiary certificate that was relied on by police to establish the supposed low range reading.